Podcasting: Telling Stories in Sound

 - Before the course begins, you will be invited to a collaborative Box folder where the assets for the course will be stored.
 Please download the assets before the course begins, as these are large files that may take time.

-- You will also need an external hard drive formatted to Mac or PC with at least 200GB free space to store files.
+- Optional: external hard drive formatted to Mac or PC with at least 200GB free space to store files.
 Please see our guide to formatting your drive to your Mac or PC.

 - Please bring a pair of headphones to work with.
 For troubleshooting audio connection issues when using Adobe Audition, please see this document.